-The authorized number of directors is presently ten.
 In accordance with our certificate of incorporation, we divide our Board of Directors into three classes, with each class consisting, as nearly as may be possible, of one-third of the total number of directors.
 We elect one class of directors to serve a three-year term at each annual meeting of stockholders.
-We currently have four Class II directors whose terms expire at this year's annual meeting.
-Two of our existing Class II directors, B. Allen Lay and Jeffrey Nash, will not be standing for re-election, and their seats will remain vacant at this time.
-At this year's annual meeting of stockholders, we will elect two Class II directors to hold office until the 2022 annual meeting.
-At next year's annual meeting of stockholders, we will elect three Class II directors to hold office until the 2023 annual meeting, and the following year, we will elect three Class I directors to hold office until the 2024 annual meeting.
+We currently have three Class I directors whose terms expire at this year's annual meeting.
+At this year's annual meeting of stockholders, we will elect three Class I directors to hold office until the 2024 annual meeting.
+At next year's annual meeting of stockholders, we will elect three Class II directors to hold office until the 2025 annual meeting, and the following year, we will elect two Class III directors to hold office until the 2026 annual meeting.
 Thereafter, elections will continue in a similar manner at subsequent annual meetings.
 Each elected director will continue to serve until his or her successor is duly elected or appointed.

-The Board of Directors unanimously nominated Richard Baldridge and Sean Pak as Class II nominees for election to the Board.
-Unless proxy cards are otherwise marked, the persons named as proxies will vote all proxies received "FOR" the election of Mr. Baldridge and Mr. Pak.
+The Board of Directors unanimously nominated Robert Johnson, John Stenbit and Theresa Wise as Class I nominees for election to the Board.
+Unless proxy cards are otherwise marked, the persons named as proxies will vote all proxies received "FOR" the election of Mr. Johnson, Mr. Stenbit and Dr. Wise.
 If any director nominee is unable or unwilling to serve as a nominee at the time of the annual meeting, the persons named as proxies may vote either (1) for a substitute nominee designated by the present Board to fill the vacancy or (2) for the balance of the nominees, leaving a vacancy.
 Alternatively, the Board may reduce the size of the Board.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve if elected as a director.

-The following table sets forth for each nominee to be elected at the annual meeting and for each director whose term of office will extend beyond the annual meeting, the age of each nominee or director, the positions currently held by each nominee or director with Viasat, the year in which each nominee's or director's current term will expire, and the class of director of each nominee or director.
+The following table sets forth the age, the positions currently held with Viasat, the year in which the current term will expire, and the class of director of each nominee to be elected at the annual meeting or director whose term of office will extend beyond the annual meeting.

-Name Age Position with Viasat Term Expires Class
+Name Age Position with Viasat Director Since Term Expires Class

-Mark Dankberg 64 Chairman and Chief Executive Officer 2020 Ш
+Mark Dankberg 66 Executive Chairman 1986 2023 III

-Richard Baldridge 61 Director, President and Chief Operating Officer 2019 П
+Richard Baldridge 63 Director, President and Chief Executive Officer 2016 2022 П

-Frank J. Biondi, Jr. 74 Director 2021 I
+James Bridenstine 46 Director 2021 2022 П

-Robert Johnson 69 Director 2021 I
+Robert Johnson 71 Director 1986 2021 1

-Sean Pak 46 Director (Lead Independent Director) 2019 П
+Sean Pak 48 Director (Lead Independent Director) 2018 2022 П

-Varsha Rao 49 Director 2020 III
+Varsha Rao 51 Director 2017 2023 Ш

-John Stenbit 79 Director 2021 I
+John Stenbit 81 Director 2004 2021 I

-Harvey White 85 Director 2020 Ш
+Theresa Wise 54 Director 2020 2021 I

-Class II Directors Nominated for Election at this Annual Meeting
+Class I Directors Nominated for Election at this Annual Meeting